lalalaurentiu/dontpad/README.md

 	`python manage.py migrate`

-7. **Run Docker**: We will use a channel layer that uses Redis as its backing store.
+7. **Run Docker and Redis**: We will use a channel layer that uses Redis as its backing store.
 To start a Redis server on port 6379, run the following command:

 	`docker run -p 6379:6379 -d redis:5`

 8. **Run the development server**: You can now run the development server by running the following command:

 	`python manage.py runserver`

 	The application will be available at `http://localhost:8000/`

 9. **Create a superuser**: You can create a superuser by running the following command: